ESCOMP/CTSM/doc/source/users_guide/using-clm-tools/what-are-the-clm-tools.rst

 When you enable ``SMP=TRUE`` on your build of one of the tools that make use of it, you are using OpenMP for shared memory parallelism (SMP).
 In SMP loops are run in parallel with different threads run on different processors all of which access the same memory (called on-node).
 Thus you can only usefully run up to the number of processors that are available on a single-node of the machine you are running on.
-For example, on the NCAR machine yellowstone there are 16 processors per node, but the SMT hardware on the machine allows you to submit twice as many threads or 32 threads.
+For example, on the NCAR machine cheyenne there are 16 processors per node, but the SMT hardware on the machine allows you to submit twice as many threads or 32 threads.

 ---------
 Using NCL
 ---------

-In the tools directory ``models/lnd/clm/tools/shared/ncl_scripts`` and in a few other locations there are scripts that use NCAR Command Language (NCL).
+In the tools directory ``$CTSMROOT/tools/ncl_scripts`` and in a few other locations there are scripts that use NCAR Command Language (NCL).
 Unlike the FORTRAN tools, you will need to get a copy of NCL in order to use them.
 You also won't have to build an executable in order to use them, hence no Makefile is provided.
 NCL is provided for free download as either binaries or source code from: `http://www.ncl.ucar.edu/ <http://www.ncl.ucar.edu/>`_.